Elementary School Handbooks

 Most students attend school with the purpose of improving themselves academically and emotionally, while fulfilling their responsibility as students.
 The majority of students have a positive attitude toward their school, an understanding that they have a responsibility to behave in an orderly and respectful manner, and seldom have problems with school rules as indicated by demonstrating appropriate behavior.

-The principal, teachers, guidance personnel, parents and students will work together in an effort to identify potential discipline problems as early as possible and seek solutions.
+The principal, teachers, counseling personnel, parents and students will work together in an effort to identify potential discipline problems as early as possible and seek solutions.
 It is our role to model appropriate behavior and use any student behavior difficulties as teachable moments.
 It is important that all students know and understand our school rules because this will give them a reason to support those rules.

 Unfortunately there are times when there must be consequences for actions.
 Consequences will be applied in a firm, fair and consistent manner.
 The purpose of such actions is not necessarily meant to punish, but to redirect students so that their future behavior may improve.